jdbrowndev/infix-expression-calculator/README.md

 # Installation

-.NET 6 SDK must be installed to run the calculator and its tests.
+The .NET SDK must be installed to run the calculator and its tests.

 To run the calculator: